dotnet/AspNetCore.Docs/aspnetcore/signalr/hub-filters.md

 ---
-title: Use hub filters in SignalR for ASP.NET Core
+title: Use hub filters in ASP.NET Core SignalR
 author: brecon
 description: Learn how to use hub filters in ASP.NET Core SignalR.
 monikerRange: '>= aspnetcore-5.0'